ignite/cli/docs/docs/network/05-coordination.md

 Ignite CLI offers various other commands to coordinate chain launches that can be used by coordinators, validators, or other participants.

-The requests follow the same logic as request for validator participation, they must be approved by the chain launch coordinator to be effective in the genesis.
+The requests follow the same logic as the request for validator participation, they must be approved by the chain launch coordinator to be effective in the genesis.

 ---

 ## Request a genesis account

 Any participant can request a genesis account with an associated balance for the chain.
-The participant must provide an address with comma-separated list of token balances.
+The participant must provide an address with a comma-separated list of token balances.

-Any prefix can be used for the Bech32 address, it is automatically converted in `spn` on the Ignite Chain.
+Any prefix can be used for the Bech32 address, it is automatically converted into `spn` on the Ignite Chain.

 ```
 ignite n request add-account 3 spn1pe5h2gelhu8aukmrnj0clmec56aspxzuxcy99y 1000stake